DJEMBE

 narrative

-Djembe, an interactive public art installation by George Sabra, stands next to the O. Henry Museum at Brush Square in Austin.
+Djembe, pronounced jem-bay, is an interactive public art installation by George Sabra, stands next to the O. Henry Museum at Brush Square in Austin.
 Commissioned by the City of Austin, it symbolizes the heart and rhythm of the community, inviting all to participate in a living musical experience that reflects Austin's vibrant music culture.

 Standing 12 feet tall, Djembe incorporates reclaimed household items—such as pots, pans, and spoons—to represent drums, highlighting sustainability, resourcefulness, and creative reuse.